aboutcoders/job-worker-bundle/README.md

 A symfony bundle to process jobs managed by AbcJobServerBundle using [php-enqueue](https://github.com/php-enqueue/enqueue-dev) as transport layer.

-**Note: This project is still in an experimental phase!**
+**Note: This project is still in experimental!**

+## Demo

+Please take a look at [job-docker-compose](https://gitlab.com/hasc/job-docker-compose) and start a demo application within a couple of minutes.

 ## Installation

 ```bash
 composer require abc/job-worker-bundle
 ```

-## Demo Docker Project

-Please take a look at [job-docker-compose](https://gitlab.com/hasc/job-docker-compose) and start a demo application using docker-compose in a couple of minutes.

 ## Configuration Reference